devchallenges-io/curriculum/1-fundamentals/4-git-github/1-introduction-to-git-and-github.md

 In the rapidly changing world of software development, it's important to understand tools like Git and GitHub.
 Git is a system that helps track changes in source code, allowing you to go back to different versions of a project.
 GitHub takes your Git repositories and puts them on the internet, providing a web-based platform for managing your projects.

-For developers, being proficient in these tools isn't just a suggestion; it's a must.
-They not only make individual work more efficient but also improve collaboration within teams.
-Knowing how to save changes, create separate branches for new features, and merge code are fundamental skills for modern programmers.

-This lesson covers the basics:

-1. Installing and setting up Git
-2. Working with repositories
-3. Using GitHub for remote collaboration

-## Understanding Git: A Powerful Version Control System
+## 1. Understanding Git: A Powerful Version Control System

 Git provides developers with an effective and dependable way to track code changes.
 Essentially, Git helps manage different versions of a project by allowing developers to record every modification without losing any previous work.